someparty/someparty/source/articles/2020-12-13-shes-my-witch.html.markdown

 [Watch: Cancer Bats - "Deathsmarch to a New Acoustic Beat" (ft.
 Nick Sherman) @ YouTube](https://youtu.be/f8vxeW6CzAA "#")

-East Coast singer/songwriter [Joel Plaskett](http://joelplaskett.com/) recently shared a video featuring "A Benefit 4 Dreamland," the closing song from his massive 44-song, four-album project.
+East Coast singer-songwriter [Joel Plaskett](http://joelplaskett.com/) recently shared a video featuring "A Benefit 4 Dreamland," the closing song from his massive 44-song, four-album project.
 The clip finds Plaskett and a packed group of (innocently pre-pandemic) collaborators performing live from the New Scotland Yard studio in Dartmouth.
 The players featured include Rose Cousins, Ana Egge, Mo Kenney, Erin Costelo, Reeny Smith, Mahalia Smith, Micah Smith, Asa Brosius, Benn Ross, Chris Pennell, Ian McGettgan, and Bob Hoag.

 Plaskett released a statement on the video: